top of page

 No One Is Just One Moment

-As we approach the two-year mark since her passing, I hold onto this truth: no one should be defined by a single moment—not the moment they died, and not the moments those left behind replay over and over, wondering what we could have done differently.
+As we approach the two-year mark since her passing, I hold onto this truth: no one should be defined by a single moment—not the moment they died, nor the moments those left behind replay over and over, wondering what we could have done differently.
 People—and relationships—are always more than one event.
 We are the sum of thousands of moments, both messy and meaningful.

 Where Compassion Begins